andrewoswald/jmerkle_sequential/README.md

         System.out.println(allkeysBootstrap);

         //time passes, the mobile device goes offline... meanwhile the inventory changes w/ three updates:
-        //a fancy new Widget:
+        //a brand new Widget:
-        Widget fancyWidget = new Widget("fancy!", 99);
+        Widget brandNewWidget = new Widget("brand new!", 99);

         //sold 1 widget2:
         Widget widget2 = new Widget("widget2", 2);